privacyidea/privacyidea/doc/installation/system/inifile.rst

 The monitoring module takes care of writing values with timestamps to a store.
 This is used e.g. by the :ref:`eventcounter` and :ref:`taskmodule_simplestats`.

-The first available monitoring module is ``privacyidea.lib.monitoringmodults.sqlstats``.
+The first available monitoring module is ``privacyidea.lib.monitoringmodules.sqlstats``.
 It accepts the following additional parameters:

 ``PI_MONITORING_SQL_URI`` can hold an alternative SQL connect string.
 If not specified the normal ``SQL_DATABASE_URI`` is used.

 ``PI_MONITORING_POOL_SIZE`` (default 20) and ``PI_MONITORING_POOL_RECYCLE`` (default 600) let
 you configure pooling.
-It used the settings from the above mentioned ``PI_ENGINE_REGISTRY_CLASS``.
+It uses the settings from the above mentioned ``PI_ENGINE_REGISTRY_CLASS``.

 .. note:: A SQL database is probably not the best database to store time series.